noderaider/react-redux-idle-monitor/README.md

-`title`         | By default, set to `IDLEMONITOR` `theme`         | By default, set to `solarized` `invertTheme`   | By default, set to `false` (dark is the standard) `opacity`       | By default, set to `1`
+`title`         | By default, set to `IDLEMONITOR` `theme`         | By default, set to `solarized` `invertTheme`   | By default, set to `false` (dark is the standard) `dockTo`        | By default, set to 'bottom'.
+Supports 'top' and 'bottom'.
+`opacity`       | By default, set to `1`
 `paletteMap`    | Maps theme base16 colors to control.
 By default, set to `{ background: ['base00', 'base01'], content: ['base04', 'base02', 'base05'], accent: ['base0D', 'base0E', 'base0C'] }`